-At the end of this section, we remark that the private sign selection of mean vector has a wide range of applications.
-As we allow each coordinate of the vector $\vect{X}$ to be correlated, it is not hard to extend our method to differentially private support recovery for sparse covariance matrix \citep{karoui.2008aos, bickel_levina.2008, cai_liu.2011} and sparse precision matrix \citep{yuan.2010jmlr, cai_liu_luo.2011}.
+At the end of this section, we remark that the private sign selection of the mean vector has a wide range of applications.
+Because we allow each coordinate of the vector $\vect{X}$ to be correlated, it is not difficult to extend our method to differentially private support recovery for the sparse covariance matrix \citep{karoui.2008aos, bickel_levina.2008, cai_liu.2011} and the sparse precision matrix \citep{yuan.2010jmlr, cai_liu_luo.2011}.